mfractor/mfractor.github.io/docs/mfractor-premium.md

  * Are issued against a single developer.
  * Can be used on up to 3 separate machines for a single developer.
  * Expired 366 days after being issued.
+ * Include 1 year of maintenance for premium features.
+ * Include priority for feature requests and bug fixes.

 To enquire about purchasing an MFractor Premium license, please email **matthew.ch.robbins@gmail.com**.